AbbyNode/SR2Planner/README.md

-# SLIME RANCHER 2 PLANNER
+# Fork of SLIME RANCHER 2 PLANNER

-This is a hobby project.
-I do not make any money off of it.
-I do not own Slime Rancher 2.

-The planner can be accessed here: https://sr2planner.github.io/SR2Planner/
+Changes made:

+* Containerized the application
+* Plot positioning is now relative to the parent area, not to the whole page